The European Institute for Industrial Leadership

 Chateau Latour de Freins, Rue Engeland 555, 1180 Brussels

-will have developed their own personal approach to acquiring knowledge from
+developed their own personal approach to acquiring knowledge from experienced

-experienced seniors in their own or other organisations.
-They will have
+seniors in their own or other organisations.
+They will have practiced and

-practiced and refined this in order to obtain practical guidance on how to
+refined this in order to obtain practical insight into the characteristics,

 Who Should Attend?